 - TH Freedom Reins: “TH Freedom Reins” is aligned with a nationwide program that was created in 2007 by the North American Riding for the Handicapped Association (NARHA) and the Veterans Administration (VA) to assist America’s wounded service personnel and veterans.
 There are currently 31 programs in the United States.
 This is the first program of its kind offered in the St. Louis area.
 Program participants include wounded service personnel and veterans with challenges such as: head and spinal cord injuries, amputation, auditory and visual impairments, and Post Traumatic Stress Disorder.
 Specially trained instructors and therapists work with trained therapy horses and active-duty, discharged, and retired military volunteers to create a supportive, empathetic environment.
 Service personnel work to increase balance and control of movement on and off the horse.
 In Sports Riding, veterans focus on learning horseback riding skills through the achievement of therapeutic goals, eventually working to ride independently.

 - Recreational Riding: The Gaitway Riding Program offers riding lessons to individuals with all abilities.
 Riders of all levels are encouraged to enroll.
 Depending on your interests, TH can tailor a program suited to you.
 Lessons available in English and Western disciplines and Carriage Driving.

 - Summer Camps: TH offers a variety of summer camps for children and young adults with and without disabilities.
 Camps run from June through August.
 Click here to see 2014 summer camp opportunities.

 - Competition Team: Advanced clients learn about sportsmanship, teamwork, and the rules of showing.
 Competition in horse shows and ability awareness takes place locally, nationally, and internationally.

-- Riding Experiences: Organizations contract with Therapeutic Horsemanship to provide equine experiences in the community often at summer camps for individuals with disabilities.
+- Riding Experiences: Organizations contract with us to provide equine experiences in the community often at summer camps for individuals with disabilities.